Unfortunately, it is becoming increasingly usual to hear anecdotally of segmentation systems that are failing to perform to expectation.

 The problem we have is that all too often organisations are putting the proverbial cart before the horse in their rush to create an all-singing, all-dancing competitive advantage panacea.

-By working backwards from the problem a brief can be drawn up and given to the data science team, against which they can design the model and determine all the necessary data sources.
+By working backward from the problem a brief can be drawn up and given to the data science team, against which they can design the model and determine all the necessary data sources.

 The alternative is starting with the data and using all of it indiscriminately to try and create a crystal ball.
 But as we know the only certain thing about the future is uncertainty.